secretstartups/handbook/content/handbook/customer-success/professional-services-engineering/selling.md

 #### Standard Services Only

 If the customer only needs standard services from the service catalog, the SAE/ISR can generate the quote from within the newly created SFDC PS opportunity by:
-1. click `New Quote`.
+1. Click `New Quote`.
-1. fill in the required contact information and date fields.
+1. Choose the proper billing account.
+In the _Quote Type_ section Select `New Subscription`.
+Click `Next`.
-1. click `next`.
+1. On the _Create New Subscription Quote_ screen, update required fields (e.g. _Start Date_) as needed.
+Click `Next`.
-1. Click the drop down box next to the New Quote Flow and select `Add Add on Products`.
+1. On the _New Quote Flow_ screen, click the drop down box next to the _New Quote Flow_ and select `Add Add on Products`.
 1. In the Professional Services and Training Row, click the drop down that says `Select Plan` to see the current SKU offerings that can be added to the opportunity.
+Click `Next`.

 After following the above process steps, click `Generate PDF` to obtain an Order Form to share with the customer for signature.
-The SAE/ISR should meet with the customer to review the service deliverables, duration, and pricing and should confirm no customizations are needed.
-Again, they can pull in the SA for assistance if needed.
+The AE should meet with the customer to review the service deliverables, duration, and pricing and should confirm no customizations are needed.
+Again, they can pull in the EM for assistance if needed.

 #### Custom-Scoped Services